 DNSBL is a mechanism by which email providers can check whether a sender has been caught sending spam in the past.

-The mechanism by which these lists are maintained widely differ.
+The mechanism by which these lists are maintained differ widely.
 Some use honeypots to lure and identify spam email, while others are moderated.
 In general, emails are placed on whitelists and greylists.
-The greylists are noteworthy as they will reject suspicious email at first, but will allow it to pass when it is delivered the second time.
-The assumption is that a ‘legitimate’ email server will make more of an effort delivering mail than a pure spam server.
+The greylists are noteworthy as they will reject suspicious emails at first, but will allow it to pass when it is delivered the second time.
+The assumption is that a “legitimate” email server will make more of an effort delivering mail than a pure spam server.
+Such greylists can also be used together with user feedback as explained above.

 6. DomainKeys Identified Mail (DKIM)